Unleash/unleash/website/docs/reference/api/legacy/unleash/client/features.md

 ### Variants {#variants}

-All feature toggles can also take an array of variants.
-You can read more about [feature toggle variants](/reference/feature-toggle-variants).
+All feature flags can also take an array of variants.
+You can read more about [feature flag variants](/reference/feature-toggle-variants).

 ```json
 {